EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: Conclusion

 \section{Conclusion}

-This work proposed a data-aided EM-based estimator combined with DLP-BEM to estimate mMIMO LEO satellite communication channels under imperfect Doppler compensation.
-Thanks to its iterative nature and the regularization provided by DLP-BEM, our EM estimator achieved superior performance in terms of NMSE and SER compared to existing work.
-These results demonstrate that the proposed channel estimator is an effective solution for scenarios where users are unable to perform perfect Doppler compensation.
+This work proposed a data-aided EM-based estimator combined with DLP-BEM to estimate mMIMO LEO SATCOM channels under imperfect Doppler compensation.
+Owing to its iterative nature and the regularization provided by DLP-BEM, the proposed EM estimator achieved superior performance in terms of NMSE and SER compared to existing work.
+These results demonstrate that the proposed channel estimator is an effective solution for scenarios in which users are unable to perform perfect Doppler compensation.
+Future work will investigate the impact of errors in satellite Doppler compensation on the performance of channel estimators, as well as downlink channel estimation in distributed mMIMO SATCOM systems where multiple satellites jointly serve a single user.